S. Hitarth

 The Turing Machine is so powerful model of computation, that nothing non-trivial can be decided about them (Rice Theorem).
 For example, we cannot decide whether the given turing machine will terminate its execution on given input, or will just keep running forever!

-Therefore, we are usually interested in weaker model of computations like Weighted Automata, Cost Register Autamata, etc.
+Therefore, we usually restrict ourselves weaker model of computations such as Weighted Automata, Cost Register Autamata, etc.

 S. Hitarth, On the relation between the classes of Weighted Automata and Cost Register Automata (2021)